BarnaGergely/SZTE-MestInt1-KotProg/docs/plan.md

    openSet += start;

    while openSet is not empty {
-      current = the node in openSet having the lowest fScore[] value, if (current = cel) return reconstruct_path(cameFrom, current);
+      current = the nodeState in openSet having the lowest fScore[] value, if (current = cel) return reconstruct_path(cameFrom, current);

       openSet.Remove(current);